 Editing fees depend on what your project is, its length, structure suggestions, error potential and so forth.
 Because manuscripts can differ a great deal from one to another, each job estimate is separately made, based on an initial sample-edit.

 My rate is $30 per hour—that usually averages $1.50 to $3 per page.
-I'll do a sample edit of 30 double-spaced pages for $50, or a FREE SAMPLE EDIT of (1) up to five pages for a book-length manuscript, or (2) for articles and manuscripts less than 10,000 words, number of pages are negotiable, depending on length.
-CONTACT Heidi for editing information.
+I'll do a sample edit of 30 double-spaced pages for $50, twenty pages for $30, or a FREE SAMPLE EDIT of (1) up to five pages for a book-length manuscript, or (2) for articles and manuscripts less than 10,000 words, number of pages are negotiable, depending on length.
+Click HERE to contact Heidi for editing information.

 What my clients are saying

 "It was a pleasure working with Heidi.
-Her insightful suggestions and eye for detail helped me turn Debt is Slavery from “just another manuscript” into a polished book. –Michael Mihalik, Debt is Slavery: and 9 Other Things I Wish My Dad Had Taught Me About Money
+Her insightful suggestions and eye for detail helped me turn Debt is Slavery from “just another manuscript” into a polished book." –Michael Mihalik, Debt is Slavery: and 9 Other Things I Wish My Dad Had Taught Me About Money www.octobermist.com